Adnanjahangir/Serialization/README.md

 Object2.deserialize(buffer2); // this will deserialize the data and store it in Object2

-Like the serialize function, you can also give the deserializtion funtion a position as a second argument too.
+Like the serialize function, you can also give the deserialization function a position as a second argument too.
 This will start deserializing the data from the position you give to it.
 But in this case you have to be sure that the data after the position you give must be of the type you want to deserialize otherwise it will not work.